addyosmani/backbone-fundamentals/README.md

 console.log(myAttributes);
 ```

 Note: It is best practice to use Model.set() or direct instantiation to set the values of a model's attributes.
-Accessing Model.attributes directly is fine for reading or cloning data, but ideally shouldn't be used to for attribute manipulation.
+Accessing Model.attributes directly is fine for reading or cloning data, but ideally shouldn't be used for attribute manipulation.

 Finally, if you would like to copy a model's attributes for JSON stringification (e.g. for serialization prior to being passed to a view), this can be achieved using Model.toJSON():